Dashly for iOS

 Live chat

 You can give your users an opportunity to start a live chat (with your operator) from anywhere.
-This can be done two ways - either by adding a floating button or by directly calling a chat openning method at desired moment.
+This can be done two ways - either by adding a floating button or by directly calling a chat opening method at desired moment.

 Floating Button